 Which brokers offers more tradeable asset classes, Plus500 or DooPrime?

 Plus500 offers a more diverse selection of investment options than DooPrime allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)..
 Neither have Spread Betting Looking at total tradeable symbols, Plus500 has 2800, compared to 10000 from DooPrime.

 Can I trade cryptocurrency with Plus500 or DooPrime?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Plus500 nor DooPrime allow you to trade physical cryptocurrencies.

 Who offers more research tools, Plus500 or DooPrime?

-In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison DooPrime has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading., neither have Autochartist
+In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
+In comparison DooPrime has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading..
+Neither have Autochartist